 The state government-owned Power and Water Corporation distributes electricity across the NT.
 As a distributor, the Power and Water Corporation is responsible for managing the powerlines and poles that supply your home or business with power.

 What sets the Power and Water Corporation apart from other distributors around Australia is that it’s also a retailer in some parts of the Territory.
-For example, it offers retail services to 72 remote Northern Territory communities.

-Think of this like a prepaid mobile phone plan.
-You purchase credit ahead of time when you need it.
+Think of this like a prepaid mobile phone plan; you purchase credit ahead of time when you need it.
 When all your allocated electricity is used, you buy more to continue powering your home.

 Prepaid electricity tariffs are adjusted every year a per changes set by the Northern Territory Government.

 Some homes across the NT use gas as well as electricity.
 If your home is connected to built-in gas pipes, you’ll generally have access to natural gas.
 If there’s no gas connection, you may require Liquefied Petroleum Gas (LPG), which is stored in portable cylinders that need to be refilled or replaced when empty.